 Mix it up so that your child gets exposed to a number of different nutrients throughout the day.

 A general rule of thumb is to offer four to five food groups at meals, and at least two to three food groups at snack time.Offer your child at least 4-5 food groups at meals, and at least 2-3 food groups at snack time. #balancedmeals #childhoodnutrition #thenourishedchild Click To Tweet

-What is the Best Schedule for Meals?
+What is the Best Time Table for Kids?

 It is good for children to have a structure to their day, and with meals and snacks, this certainly holds true.

 For toddlers and young preschoolers, an eating schedule that spaces meals and snacks to every two and half to three hours works well for most.

 Teens do well with an eating schedule that spaces meals and snacks at every four to five hours.